 This introductory program is 132 hours.
-The classes build one upon the other, allowing the knowledge to unfold into a profound comprehension of Ayurveda.
+In your attendance of the program, you'll experience how the classes build one upon the other, allowing the knowledge to unfold into a profound comprehension of Ayurveda.

-The first sessions of the course focus on the philosophical foundations.
+Tantamount to building a strong base, the course focuses on the philosophical foundations of Ayurveda.
 Information is introduced from the essence of Spirit through the levels of the subtle body to the manifestation of a healthy body.
 Through an understanding of the nature of one’s natural flow of wellbeing, the instructor will then introduce the impact of imbalance on the healthy body.
 Coursework supporting this foundation are:

 • Introduction and Overview of Ayurveda- Samkhya Philosophy